-From June 2010 to December 2014, the 47 sites located closest to the BAX targets were visited 6-14 times each (Table 6).
+From June 2010 to December 2015, the 47 sites located closest to the BAX targets were visited 1-15 times each (Table 6).
 No effects from live fire have been discovered at any of these sites (photos Appendix 1).
-The 76 more distant sites were each visited once annually from June 2010 through December 2014 (Table 7).
+The 76 more distant sites were each visited once annually, or 6 times each, from June 2010 through December 2015 (Table 7).
 No effects from live fire have been discovered at any of these sites (photos Appendix 2).
-USAG FWA determines that the 123 prehistoric archaeological sites located within the BAX SDZ before the 2014 field season continue to not be adversely affected from live-fire training activities.
+USAG FWA determines that the 123 prehistoric archaeological sites located within the BAX SDZ before the 2015 field season continue to not be adversely affected from live-fire training activities.

 Table 5.
-BAX usage schedule 2014.
+BAX usage schedule 2015.